Dangers to the monarch butterfly and how to grow milkweed plants as food for monarch butterfly caterpillars

 Monarch butterflies are experiencing terrible problems in America and the numbers arriving in Mexico to overwinter have been at a record low.
 This news has been reported by the mainstream media, including National Geographic.

 But good people who are concerned about the survival of these amazing and much-loved butterflies are doing what they can to help them.
+This is happening throughout North America and elsewhere in the world.
+A lot of people want to help the monarchs survive.
 Growing milkweed for the caterpillars is one of the best ways.

 Monarch butterfly poll